J4n-M44rt3n/Squeeze-a-ball/Documentation.md

 ## The project in two sentences

-Squeeze-a-ball looks like a knitted anti-stress ball hooked up to a tablet computer.
-It is a device that measures pain by how forceful patients squeeze it.
+Squeeze-a-ball is a knitted anti-stress ball hooked up to a tablet computer.
+It is a device that measures pain by how forceful you squeeze it.

 ## What is it?